Have a question? Call us 01512280060

 The result is a neat compact window blind.
 Different styles of blinds such as roller, Venetian, pleated, cellular and roman blinds work with perfect fit frames.
 Suitable for any window type and doors such as bifold doors.

-Also known as duo roller, zebra, mirage and vision blinds.
+Day and night blinds may also be known as duo roller, zebra, mirage and vision blinds.
 They offer the versatility of blackout and translucent functions in one blind.
 Simply put, they are two roller blind in one casing.
 The different fabrics are striped, with one being stationary and the second one movable.
 You can align the opaque stripes for a complete blackout.

 To enjoy a good nap or a well deserved night’s rest, you need a conducive environment.
 It is essential to keep disturbing light from your bedroom.
-The best option is blackout blinds.
+The best option is Velux blackout blinds.
 Blackout materials are tightly knit together to block light.
 And they do not need to be dark coloured.
 You can find blackout fabric in a variety of colours to suit your needs.

 They are also suitable for media rooms if you want to have a theatre experience.
 Any type of blind that uses fabric is a good choice for a blackout fabric.